TjMwa/TjMwa/README.md

 - 👋 Hi, I’m @Tyson Mwangi.
-- 👀 I’m an programmer who is interested in Python and its frameworks
+- 👀 I’m an programmer who is interested in Python and its frameworks.
-- 🌱 I’m currently learning Flask with a high interest in Django.
+- 🌱 I’m currently learning and applying Flask with a high interest in Django.
-- 💞️ I’m looking to collaborate on python based projects.
+- 💞️ I’m looking to collaborate on to create functional web apps and websites.
-- ✨ I'm also a Prduct designer with a fcus on both UI and UX.
+- ✨ I'm also a Product designer with a focus on both UI and UX design.
 - 📫 You can reach me on email: tjmwa94@gmail.com, Twitter: @tysonmwangi

 <!---